 - Flash rob theft: Large metropolitan cities like Fort Lauderdale have fairly recently begun experiencing a new class of theft known as flash robs.
 This form of theft is characterized by large groups of people entering a store and stealing products while breaking items. throwing objects, and behaving aggressively toward store employees.

 - Organized crime: Underground shoplifting rings operate around the country.
 Members of these groups walk into stores, grab expensive items, and conceal them in carts or bags.
 The shoplifters then walk out of the store and escape via a waiting getaway car.

 Placement of security cameras in Fort Lauderdale stores

 There are critical areas in a retail store that require surveillance more than others.
 Positioning a camera above store entrances and exits will provide clear images of everyone who enters or exits the store.
 IP cameras are capable of delivering clear images of faces and small details.
 Mounting a camera above the cash register will provide images of cash register transactions to track instances of theft.
 Placing the camera directly above the scanner makes it possible to catch instances of sweethearting.
 The sales floor of a retail setting requires at least one camera, depending on size and visibility.
 Dimly-lit aisles and areas of low visibility may require a separate camera.

 Every Fort Lauderdale retail business should protect itself by installing surveillance equipment to monitor the most critical areas.
 Managers and store owners are busy enough with day-to-day operations and focusing the future growth of the business.
-By installing a comprehensive surveillance system, management and store owners are able to keep an eye on productivity, customer disputes, and loss prevention without having to be physically present in every situation at all times.
-The specific setup and equipment a retail business chooses to implement depends entirely on the size, layout, and lighting of the setting in which the system will be used.
+By installing a comprehensive store surveillance system in Fort Lauderdale, Florida, management and owners are able to keep an eye on productivity, customer disputes, and loss prevention without having to be physically present in every situation at all times.
+The specific setup and equipment a retail business chooses to implement depends entirely on the size, layout and lighting of the setting in which the system will be used.